awsdocs/amazon-rekognition-developer-guide/doc_source/persons.md

-# Tracking People<a name="persons"></a>
+# People Pathing<a name="persons"></a>

-Amazon Rekognition Video can track people in videos and provide information such as:
+Amazon Rekognition Video can create a track of the path people take in videos and provide information such as:
-+ The location of the person in the video frame at the time they were tracked\.
++ The location of the person in the video frame at the time their path is tracked\.
 + Facial landmarks such as the position of the left eye, when detected\.

-Amazon Rekognition Video person tracking in stored videos is an asynchronous operation\.
-To start the tracking of people in videos call [StartPersonTracking](API_StartPersonTracking.md)\.
+Amazon Rekognition Video people pathing in stored videos is an asynchronous operation\.
+To start the pathing of people in videos call [StartPersonTracking](API_StartPersonTracking.md)\.
 Amazon Rekognition Video publishes the completion status of the video analysis to an Amazon Simple Notification Service topic\.
 If the video analysis is succesful, call [GetPersonTracking](API_GetPersonTracking.md) to get results of the video analysis\.
 For more information about calling Amazon Rekognition Video API operations, see [Calling Amazon Rekognition Video Operations](api-video.md)\.

-The following procedure shows how to track people through a video stored in an Amazon S3 bucket\.
+The following procedure shows how to track the path of people through a video stored in an Amazon S3 bucket\.
 The example expands on the code in [Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md) which uses an Amazon Simple Queue Service queue to get the completion status of a video analysis request\.

 **To detect people in a video stored in an Amazon S3 bucket \(SDK\)**